adamwdraper/tyler/docs/docs/category/examples.md

 # Examples

 This section contains various examples of how to use Tyler in different scenarios.
-Each example demonstrates specific features and use cases of the framework.
+Each example demonstrates specific features and use cases of the development kit.

 ## Available Examples